Allergy Proof Your Home

 - Dust mites are the most common allergen; dust mites are tiny creatures found in dust.
 They love warmth and high humidity (over 60%).
 They survive by feeding on dead skin and dander shed by humans and animals.
 Because they are around us all the time, many people can develop allergies to them.
 They can live in carpets, toys, bedding, furniture and drapes.
 Click here to read more about dust mites.

 - Cats are the second most common allergen.
 Cat dander, hair, and saliva are all allergens.
 Click here to read more about Pet Dander.

 - Cockroaches are a common allergen in the Northeastern United States.
 They seek out food and warmth provided by human habitats, especially in the winter months.

-Control of Home Allergens
+10 Tips to Control Home Allergens

 It is possible to control the presence of common allergens in your home.
 Here are a few tips to help you get started:

 - Control dust.
 Routinely remove and clean dust and objects that hold dust like books, magazines, rugs, drapes, carpets and toys.
 Carefully vacuum beds, pillows, drapes, carpets, floors and furniture.
 Avoid smoking inside.

 - Clean air with HEPA filter.
 A properly running HEPA (High-Efficiency Particulate Air) filter will eliminate 99 percent of dust in a room.
 Placing an air purifier with a HEPA filter in the bedroom,where we spend about one third of our time, is most helpful (This year, Dr. Bennett recommends the Whirlpool AP51030K [$349] or the Hunter 30547 [$230]) When possible, vacuums and air handling systems should also use HEPA filters.

 - Keep humidity low with air conditioners or dehumidifiers.

 - Clean mold in basements, kitchens and bathrooms with borax or specially formulated mold cleaners.
 Click here to read more about mold & mildew.